 Wheeling Hospital Again Earns National Recognition for Treating Heart Attacks

-The hospital earned the American Heart Association’s (AHA) Mission: Lifeline Gold Plus Receiving Quality Achievement Award for the fifth time in recent years.
-The award is based on meeting specific criteria and standards of performance for the quick and appropriate treatment through emergency procedures.
+For the sixth consecutive year, the hospital earned the American Heart Association’s (AHA) Mission: Lifeline STEMI Gold Plus Quality Achievement Award.
+The award is based on meeting specific quality improvement measures outlined by the AHA for treatment patients who suffer heart attacks.

 Mission: Lifeline was created to help ensure prompt, evidence-based care for STEMI patients.
 The award recognizes Wheeling Hospital’s commitment and success in implementing a higher standard of care for such patients experiencing this type of profoundly life-threatening emergency.

 Among the cath lab’s registered nurses and radiologic technologists are interventional cardiologists Drs.
 Adel Frenn, Deepak Hooda, Triston Smith and Gregory Suero.
 Wheeling Hospital also is an AHA-Certified Heart Attack Receiving Center and an Accredited Chest Pain Center with PCI (percutaneous coronary intervention) and Resuscitation.

 According to the AHA, each year in the U.S. approximately 250,000 people have a STEMI, caused by a complete blockage of blood flow to the heart that requires timely treatment.
 To prevent death, it’s critical to immediately restore blood flow, either by surgically opening the blocked vessel or by giving clot-busting medication.
 The program’s goal is to streamline systems of care to quickly get heart attack patients from the first 911 call to hospital treatment.